Logo

 Alastair Campbell subsequently worked with Armstrong, campaigning for cancer charities, but drew criticism from Armstrong's nemesis David Walsh for being so supportive and defending him so passionately.

-Alastair Campbell has his own website and blog, as well as several pages on social networking websites.
+Alastair Campbell has his own website and blog, as well as several pages on other social media websites.

 Alastair Campbell uses these platforms to discuss British politics and other topics close to his heart.